 In February 2017, the theme was Social Tales, placing focus on issues such as social organization, inequality and discrimination.
 This edition also featured the very first Competitive Section of the festival.

-In March 2018, Frames - Portuguese Film Festival is heading to its fifth edition under the theme Frames On Women.
-This edition is all about bringing forward the complex problem of the representation of women in film and giving fair visibility to women through Portuguese cinema.
+In March 2018, Frames - Portuguese Film Festival had its fifth edition under the theme Frames On Women.
+This edition was all about bringing forward the complex problem of the representation of women in film and giving fair visibility to women through Portuguese cinema.